mattfenwick/Beagle/docs/parser.md

    because there's no whitespace between the string `"def"` and the symbol `1`

- - optional:  between an open or

-   note that it's okay to have `(2(` because `(` is not a string or a symbol:  the token sequence is `OPEN symbol OPEN`

  - number of whitespace characters

-   - there is no difference between 1 and n whitespace characters
+   - there is no difference between 1 and n whitespace characters:  each counts as a single whitespace token

+   - there cannot be two or more consecutive whitespace tokens because the the first token begins at a ws char and ends at the next non-ws char

 ## Parsing stages ##

  1. tokenization
+ 2. discarding of whitespace and comment tokens
- 2. assembly of tokens to form the AST (s-expressions composed of lists and atoms)
+ 3. assembly of tokens to form the AST (s-expressions composed of lists and atoms)
- 3. AST analysis:  nodes are converted to Beagle values
+ 4. AST analysis:  nodes are converted to Beagle values